NXP/mcu-smhmi/docs/source/bootloader/boot_modes/overview.md

 ## How is boot mode determined?

-To determine the boot mode to be enter, the bootloader checks several different boot flags which get set based on various conditions being met.
+To determine the boot mode, the bootloader checks several different boot flags, which are set based on various conditions.

-For each different boot mode (excluding Normal boot which is taken by default), there is a different corresponding boot flag.
-The means which boot flag gets set depends on the boot mode in question and the platform being used.
-On the SLN-TLHMI-IOT for example, the MSD boot flag is set when the `SW0` button is held during bootup.
+For each different boot mode (excluding Normal boot, which is taken by default), there is a different corresponding boot flag.
+Boot flag gets set depending on the boot mode in question and the platform being used.
+On the SLN-TLHMI-IOT, for example, the MSD boot flag is set when the `SW0` button is held during bootup.